PeterBehringer/ProstateMotionStudy/README.md

 # ProstateMotionStudy

-This is a collection of scripts that were for prostate motion quantification during in-bore MR-guided transperineal prostate biopsy.
+This is a collection of scripts that were used for prostate motion quantification during in-bore MR-guided transperineal prostate biopsy.